 - A different type of investor altogether?

-You must feel so comfortable with the strategy that you can stick with it in regardless of what other people may say and through good and bad times, because inevitably there will be times when your strategy will perform better and worse than the market.
+You must feel so comfortable with the strategy that you can stick with it, regardless of what other people may think or say, through good and bad times.
+Because there will be times when your strategy will perform better and worse than the market.